groupdocs-metadata-cloud/docs/content/metadata/getting-started/features-overview.md

 # Security and Authentication #

 The GroupDocs.Metadata Cloud API is secured and requires authentication.
-Two keys AppSID and AppKey are required for Authentication which can be created at the [Dashboard](http://dashboard.groupdocs.cloud/).
-Check [Authenticating API Requests](https://docs.groupdocs.cloud/display/gdtotalcloud/Authenticating+API+Requests) article for complete example.
+Two keys Client Id and Client Secret are required for Authentication which can be created at the [Dashboard](http://dashboard.groupdocs.cloud).
+Check [Authenticating API Requests]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}) article for complete example.

 # SDKs #